nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests a list of persons ([UC05](#use-case-uc05---list-all-persons), [UC06](#use-case-uc06---find-persons-by-criterias)).
+1. User requests a list of persons ([UC05](#use-case-uc05---list-all-persons), [UC06](#use-case-uc06---find-persons-by-criteria)).
-2. ResearchRoster shows a list of persons.
+2. ResearchRoster shows the list of persons.
-3. User requests to add a study group tag(s) to a person's record.
+3. User requests to add study group tag(s) to a person's record.
-4. ResearchRoster adds the tag to the person's record.
+4. ResearchRoster adds the tag(s) to the person's record.

     Use case ends.